aifoundry-org/et-platform/gp-sdk/host/sdk/NESTED_STAR_SUITE_README.md

 - The default suite passed end-to-end on this ETSOC1 card.
 - The skipped set was also probed during bring-up and recorded in `gp-sdk/ci/nested_star_cases.py`.
 - `saxpy_*`, `sdot_*`, `txfma`, barrier kernels, and `user_defined_stack` are not yet part of the supported nested-star set.
+- `--scratchpad_address_map=/tmp/nested_star_map.txt` was validated on the stencil demo and exported the resolved 8-shard nested-star address map.
+- The pool helper now rejects contiguous requests that would cross a `2 MiB` shard boundary.
+- `star_scratchpad_boundary_violation_demo` is the explicit negative test for `> 2 MiB` contiguous requests and cross-shard contiguous requests.

 ## Updating This File